DirkJMartens/IR_remote_control_repeater/README.md

 Using an Atmel ATMega328 with an IR receiver diode connected to decode the IR signal from a TV remote control and send the received code again via an IR transmitting diode.

-Cable TV set-top box in the living room has AV-outputs which is hooked up to a 4 (video/left/right/GND) of the 8 wires in an existing Cat5 LAN cable to the AV-inputs of the TV in the bedroom, allowing the two TV sets to show the same content.
+Cable TV set-top box in the living room has AV-outputs which are hooked up to 4 (video/left/right/GND) of the 8 wires in an existing Cat5 LAN cable to the AV-inputs of the TV in the bedroom, allowing the two TV sets to show the same content.
 To allow changing the channel, the IR receiver is placed in bedroom.
 The output of the